MILFORD SOUND CRUISES – The Most Beautiful Cruise

 Milford Sound Coach and Scenic Cruise with Buffet Lunch from Queenstown

-Enjoy this hassle free round trip from Queenstown to Milford Sound by premium coach including the Milford Sound Cruise.
+Enjoy this hassle-free round trip from Queenstown to Milford Sound by premium coach including the Milford Sound Cruise.
 You won’t be tired of the drive and you can admire the sweeping views of Fiordland National Park from the comfort of the glass-roof coach.
 Once in Milford Sound you will go on an unforgettable 1,5 hour cruise including lunch.
-A specialist nature guide on board provides informative commentary while you can take in the breathtaking scenery of Milford Sound.
+A specialist nature guide on board provides informative commentary while you can take in the spectacular scenery of Milford Sound.
 This is one of the most popular Milford Sound day trips and a great option of you don’t have a rental car.

 → Book here your Milford Sound Coach and Scenic Cruise with Buffet Lunch from Queenstown